aimms/how-to/Articles/590/590-vessel-scheduling-services.rst

 Once your AIMMS project is complete, you deploy it using the AIMMS Developer environment by creating an end-user package (an ``.aimmspack`` file) and uploading it to the Cloud Portal.

 1. Export: Use the AIMMS Developer menu (:menuselection:`File > Export End User Project...`) to create the ``.aimmspack`` file.
-2. Publish: Log into the **AIMMS Cloud Portal**.
+2. Publish: Log into the AIMMS Cloud.
 In the Apps section, publish the new application version, providing the ``.aimmspack`` file.
 3. Service Activation: Because the procedure ``pr_solveVesselSchedulingExcel`` has the ``dex::ServiceName`` attribute, the REST service is automatically exposed upon successful publication.
 The Cloud handles all necessary infrastructure setup, including load balancing and routing.

 Testing on the Cloud